Spring has not sprung until asparagus appears

 How to store

 Asparagus remains an expensive vegetable to buy because the yield from the plants is small and the spears are time consuming to harvest.
 It’s also perishable.
 Buy only what you need and use it the day of purchase if it is possible because the flavor, texture and nutritional qualities quickly deteriorate.
 Choose asparagus with compact tips and taut spears.
 Keep asparagus away from fruit and vegetables such as bananas, apples, tomatoes, stone fruit, pears and avocados, or anything, which gives off ethylene gas, as it speeds up deterioration.
-Asparagus dries out quickly so keep it moist by storing it upright with the butt ends in a small amount of water, or wrap the butt ends in a damp cloth, or damp paper towels.
+Asparagus dries out quickly so keep it moist by wrapping the butt ends in a damp cloth, or damp paper towels.
 It makes a difference.
 Store asparagus in a cool place, or in the fridge.

 What’s the best way to cook asparagus?